20 Useful Tips for Tent Camping in the Rain

 7. Open the ventilation flaps

 Condensation occurs when warm, moist air meets a cool surface.
-It mainly forms on the inside of your tent walls and floor when the tent is on a cold surface.
-So water in the tent doesn’t always mean that your tent is leaking.
+It mainly forms inside of your tent walls and floor when the tent is on a cold surface.
+So water in the tent doesn’t always mean your tent is leaking.
 Maybe you just need to ventilate again to reduce the humidity.

-8. Wear right rain jacket
+8. Wear the right rain jacket

 9. Wet clothes should hang up & hang out

-Would you like even more protection against moisture and cold?
 Then a packsack is right for you.
 This additional layer of insulation protects your sleeping bag from moisture and helps to keep the heat at night.
 However, the packsack should be breathable so that no condensation forms in the sack.

 11. Choose water-repellent and waterproof pants

+Leave your favorite cotton jeans at the campsite today.
+Cotton soaks up water and dries slowly.
+Water-repellent, quick-drying, functional pants made of synthetic fiber that protect you from getting soaked.
 In heavy rain, you need waterproof pants that you can pull over your functional pants.
 Just like your jacket, the pants should have a water protection coating and ideally a breathable membrane made of Gore-Tex or comparable material.

 12. Dry feet are happy feet!